spamegg1/reviews/README.md

 You will go through the fundamentals of parallel programming and learn/implement all the fundamental parallel algorithms: scan, reduce, histogram, sort, and so on.
 The assignments are super cool and interesting (assuming you can DO THEM AT ALL!): image blurring, turning an image to B&W, red eye reduction, normalizing an image's shininess (so that super bright/super dark portions become more visible), Radix Sort, Jacobi filtering.
 I could not even do the final exam's PAs, I assume they were even harder.

 The instructors are great!
 I always thought Udacity is the only one that got online pedagogy right: short videos, tons of questions in between videos (fully utilizing the Socratic method) instead of long boring info dumps.
 However the TAs totally suck.
 The TAs are tasked with the "explain HW assignment" videos, and they do a terrible job.
 There is one main instructor and some guests from Nvidia.
 They got the main CUDA guy from Nvidia to give a guest lecture (without any assignments) on the CUDA programming model.
-Don't worry, it does NOT play like a commercial.
+Don't worry, it does NOT play like a commercial (well not much).
 The only issue is that the main instructor gets into super nitty gritty details of optimizing parallel code for the GPU... while it's cool to have industry people teaching you the tricks directly, these felt like totally out of reach unless you work in the industry yourself.
 There is a "Histogramming for Speed" programming assignment but the optimizations you can do there are very simple and limited.

 *Spam's recommendation:* DO NOT TAKE THIS!
-It's abandonware.
+It's abandon ware.
 Super hard, and you are all alone.
 You'll go through so much pain and frustration.
 It's too bad though, because it's actually an awesome course.
 Very sad, and shame on Udacity.
 Take [Parallel Programming](https://www.coursera.org/learn/parprog1).

 ### <a name="scala"></a> Functional Programming in Scala (5 courses)
 https://www.coursera.org/specializations/scala

 OK, this was the big finish line.
 From the very first day I came across OSSU I've been eyeing this as my eventual goal.
-I set my browser homepage to the Scala wikipedia page for two years, so I would see it everyday and stay motivated.
+I set my browser homepage to the Scala Wikipedia page for two years, so I would see it everyday and stay motivated.
 I had never seen a single line of Scala code up to this point.

 Unfortunately I came across too many outside issues during this.
 I was under quarantine, and starting to lose my mind from boredom and mild depression.
 Then to top it all off my PC broke (motherboard's CPU socket burned).
 I had to take a break in the middle of my Spec to go out looking for hardware in a pandemic taking some huge risk and being super bummed and depressed.
 Once I was able to continue I wasn't motivated or overjoyed as I have been dreaming for a year.
 Adjust your expectations people!